isene/VcalView/README.md

 ```

 ...and mutt will neatly display your calendar invites.

+This script can also be used to view a vcal file in a terminal simlpy by
+issuing the command `calview.rb vcalfile`.

 PS: If you encounter any issies or errors, I will gladly fix them Just open an
 issue in this repo and I will get to work.